apecloud/kubeblocks/.github/ISSUE_TEMPLATE/function-request.md

 ---
-name: "[Function]Function request"
+name: Function request
 about: Suggest a function for this project
 title: "[Function]"
-labels: ''
+labels: kind/function
 assignees: nayutah

 ---